F|inance written on a folder

 4. Monitoring the financial risks on an ongoing basis, including tracking key financial metrics and market conditions and adjusting the risk management strategy as necessary.

 Risk assessment and monitoring aim to help businesses make informed decisions about their financial risk exposures and take steps to minimise the potential impact of financial risk on the company.
-Regular risk monitoring can help businesses to respond quickly and effectively to changes in market conditions and minimise the potential impact of financial risk on the company over the long term.
+Regular risk monitoring can help businesses respond quickly and effectively to changes in market conditions and minimise the potential impact of financial risk on the company over the long term.

 Insurance